markvoortmanppu/appliedcomputerscience/pages/introducing-element.md

 * Matrix can be self-hosted.
 * Matrix/Element can be used indefinitely even after graduation.

-## Introducing Rowland (AI Bot)
+## Introducing Rowland (Bot)

-Please go to the [Rowland](rowland) page to learn more about our AI bot that communicates over Matrix/Element.
+Please go to the [Rowland](rowland) page to learn more about our bot that communicates over Matrix/Element.

 ## Installing Element